earth-system-radiation/pyRTE-RRTMGP/CONTRIBUTING.md

 ## How to Report a Bug?

-Please file a bug report on the [Github page](https://github.com/earth-system-radiation/pyRTE-RRTMGP/issues/new/choose).
+Please file a bug report on the [GitHub page](https://github.com/earth-system-radiation/pyRTE-RRTMGP/issues/new/choose).
 If possible, your issue should include a [minimal, complete, and verifiable example](https://stackoverflow.com/help/mcve) of the bug.

 ## How to Propose a New Feature?

-Please file a feature request on the [Github page](https://github.com/earth-system-radiation/pyRTE-RRTMGP/issues/new/choose).
+Please file a feature request on the [GitHub page](https://github.com/earth-system-radiation/pyRTE-RRTMGP/issues/new/choose).

 ## How to Set up a Local Development Environment?